aws-neuron/aws-neuron-sdk/docs/neuron-tools/tutorial-neuron-gatherinfo.md

 ### Steps Overview:

-1. Obtain a copy of neuron-gatherinfo.py from TODO<insert github link>
+1. Obtain a copy of neuron-gatherinfo.py from [Here](../../src/neuron-gatherinfo/)
 2. Install into a location in your $PATH or into a location from where you can launch the script
 3. Use with compile and/or runtime environments